aclap-dev/weh/README.md

 **weh**-generated extensions are compatible with Firefox, Chrome, Opera and Edge.
 You should of course maintain this compatibility in the code you add to your project.

-## install
+## install from github

 ```
 npm install -g gulp
 git clone https://github.com/mi-g/weh.git
 cd weh
 npm install
+npm link
 ```

+You can now move away from the *weh* directory.

 ## using weh

-Create a new extension project:
+To create a new extension project:

 ```
-gulp init --prjdir ../myextension
+weh init --prjdir myextension
 ```

-You now have, next to your `weh` directory, a `myextension` folder.
+You now have a `myextension` folder.
 The `myextension/src` sub-directory is the place where your add-on specific code goes.
-After running `gulp init`, the directory contains a simple skeleton code that demonstrates preferences edition.
+After running `weh init`, the directory contains a simple skeleton code that demonstrates preferences edition.
 This code is to be modified to do what your extension is supposed to do.
+The `myextension/build` contain an add-on ready to be installed into your browser.

+To build and maintain the add-on:

 ```
-gulp --prjdir ../myextension
+cd myextension
+weh
 ```

-`myextension` now has a sub-directory `build` ready to be installed into your browser.

-You will notice that the last `gulp` command does not return.
+You will notice that the last `weh` command does not return.
 It is in watch mode, meaning whenever you make a change into the `myextension/src` directory, those changes are rebuild into `myextension/build`.
 If you do not want this behaviour and prefer running the build command manually, add `--no-watch` to the command line.

-Run `gulp help` to see more command line options.
+Run `weh help` to see more command line options.

 ## installing a local add-on into the browser